 In this course the student will study aspects related to patient dosage, advantages, disadvantages and the factors to consider when dosing.
 The student will solve dose calculation problems using different routes of administration and dosage forms.
 Also, will determine the safety of dose per body weight and infusion rate in intravenous solutions.

-(Pre-requisites: BIOL 1010, 2000, MATH 1010, PHAR 1000, 1150, 1160)
+(Pre-requisites: BIOL 1010, 2000, MATH 1010, PHAR 1000 and 1120 or 1150 and 1160)

 PHAR 2361L: Pharmacy Administration Laboratory: 2 credits